Home

 The stock DS75 digital servo on the tail rotor works fine for general flying, but it is slow to react when you start pushing sport or light 3D flying.
 Aggressive climb-outs will cause noticeable heading deviation as the slower DS75 servo catches up and corrects for the heading change.

 Upgrading to a faster tail specific tail servo makes such a huge improvement over the stock DS75.
-As I said, it is fine for when you are just learning, but for the G110 to shine, you need a 0.06-0.08sec/60 degree fast digital tail servo out back.
+As I said, it is fine for when you are just learning, but to get the most out of the G110, you need a 0.06-0.08sec/60 degree fast digital tail servo out back.

-The G110 gyro will exhibit a small amount of drift throughout the flight as it warms up or cools down; but again, for a low cost gyro that is boasting features once only seen in high end gyros, the performance is very acceptable.
-I only had to give a few clicks of rudder trim at most to sort out any drifting that was occurring - certainly not up to the performance standards of an Align GP750 or Spartan DS760 gyro, but for the price - pretty good.
+I only had to give a few clicks of rudder trim at most to sort out any drifting that was occurring - certainly not up to the performance standards of a Spartan Quark gyro, but for the price - adequate for the day (poor by today's standards however).

 I was a little concerned how hard a smaller 400 size helicopter would be to see while flying large fast circuits.
 The high visibility yellow pod and tail fins really do a good job improving overall sight contact.